dnolter959/autodiff/docs/documentation.md

 ### Functions and Arguments

 Below we discuss usage of the interface functions included in `AutoDiff`.
-For detailed documentation and a list of supported operations and mathematical functions, please see our TODO [sphinx documentation](./sphinx_documentation/_build/html/index.html).
+For detailed documentation and a list of supported operations and mathematical functions, please see our sphinx documentation.

 A function callable or list of callables is all that's needed to initiate an AutoDiff object.
 For example, here we initiate an AutoDiff object `ad` containing the vector function $\mathbf{f} = [f_1, f_2]^T$